pauloeliezerg/pauloeliezerg.github.io/README.md

 	- [ ] Define a base color for your Web Portfolio's background;
 	- [ ] Change the style of the tags you used to highlight some information, such as your nationality and the city / state where you live;
 	- [ ] Put different sizes for the elements of the list of skills that you created.
 Remember to use classes for each of the elements;
+- [x] 3-3: _HTML & CSS - Selectors and positioning_

+	- [ ] Put your name, your photo and the description you wrote about yourself inside blocks;
+	- [ ] The description must be next to the photo;
+	- [ ] Center your name on the page;
+	- [ ] Use padding and add a background color to your photo that is different from the background color of the rest of the page;
+	- [ ] Clarification of margin and padding on elements deemed necessary
+	- [ ] Style only the odd items in your skills list.